IMAN offers free personalized medical advice via email, text

 INTERNATIONAL Medical Assist Network (IMAN) is a global telehealth initiative designed to bridge the gap between underserved populations everywhere in the world and expert personalized medical information.

-Leveraging mobile technology, IMAN enables individuals -- particularly laypersons with limited access to healthcare -- to send simple email or text messages describing their symptoms, signs, or known diagnoses (just in English please) for immediate information.
+Leveraging mobile technology, IMAN enables individuals -- particularly laypersons with limited access to healthcare -- to send simple email or text messages describing their symptoms, signs, or known diagnoses for immediate information.

 Once requests are received, the message is relayed to a facilitator based in the United States, who promptly acknowledges receipt and logs the information into a secure database.
 This ensures timely tracking and continuity of care.
 The facilitator then routes the case to a qualified medical expert, such as a physician, nurse practitioner, or medical specialist, depending on the nature of the issue who can provide personalized information.